pixelass/pwa-template/docs/ATOMIC_DESIGN.md

 ## Molecules

-Molecules are components that have one or more [Atoms](#atoms) and or smaller atomic entities.
+Molecules are components that have one or more [atoms](#atoms) and or smaller atomic entities.

 **Good examples are:**